silicon-heaven/shv-doc/src/rpcmethods.md

 |-------------|-------------------------|---------------|-------|--------|
 | `subscribe` | `.broker/currentClient` | `void(param)` |       | Read   |

-Adds rule that allows receive of change notifications from method and optional path.
-The subscription applies to all methods of given name in given path or sub-path.
+Adds rule that allows receiving of signals (notifications) from shv path.
+The subscription applies to all methods of given name in given path and sub-paths.
 The default path is an empty and thus root of the broker, this subscribes on given method in all accessible nodes of the broker.

 | Parameter                              | Result |